 Once the resultset is obtained, it needs to be iterated through in java adding to processing time

-For each record there is a database call to CSM to determine if the user has access or not.
+For each record there is a database call to CSM to determine if the user or groups has access or not.

-As part of CSM 4.0 the design addresses all the performance issues mentioned above.
+Since CSM 4.0 the design addresses all the performance issues mentioned above.

 Instance Level